-This document contains a set of common definitions for expressing distribution reliability targets and outcomes across the distribution networks in the National Electricity Market (NEM).
+This report contains a set of common definitions for expressing distribution reliability targets and outcomes across distribution networks in the National Electricity Market (NEM).

-Currently the Australian Energy Regulator (AER) and each jurisdiction defines how reliability should be measured, which means it is difficult to compare the performance.
-Therefore, the Council of Australian Governments (COAG) Energy Council (formerly called the Standing Council on Energy and Resources) requested the Australian Energy Market Commission (AEMC or Commission) to develop common definitions for distribution reliability measures for application in the NEM.
+Currently, reliability measures are separately defined by the Australian Energy Regulator (AER) and certain jurisdictions and, as such, it is difficult to compare the reliability performance across the NEM.
+Therefore, the COAG Energy Council (formerly called the Standing Council on Energy and Resources) requested that the Australian Energy Market Commission (AEMC or Commission) develop common definitions for distribution reliability measures for application in the NEM.
 The COAG Energy Council considers this would be a useful tool to facilitate efficient investment, increase transparency and improve regulatory outcomes.
-The request for advice follows from work undertaken in the AEMC's review of the national framework for distribution reliability.
+The request for advice follows from work undertaken in the AEMC's review of the national framework for distribution reliability (2013 Distribution Report).

 This review is about developing a set of common definitions for measuring the reliability of electricity distribution networks.
-These distribution reliability measures and the advice contained in this draft report:
+These distribution reliability measures and the advice contained in this report:

-- could be used by standard setters to set distribution reliability targets and other reliability measures; - could be used by distribution businesses to provide consistency in reporting on performance against their reliability targets and measures across the NEM; - would assist the AER and other stakeholders to compare the reliability performance of distribution businesses in the NEM; - would assist the AER in undertaking bench-marking, which can be considered in the development of its revenue determinations for each distribution business; - reflect the impact of the duration and frequency of supply interruptions on customers; and - would provide a consistent set of definitions that is likely to improve customer's understanding of reliability reporting.
+- could be used by standard setters to set distribution reliability targets and other reliability measures; - could be used by distributors to provide consistency in reporting on performance against their reliability targets and measures across the NEM; - would assist the AER and other stakeholders to compare the reliability performance of distributors in the NEM; - would assist the AER in undertaking benchmarking, which can be considered in the development of its revenue determinations for each distributor; - reflect the impact of the duration and frequency of supply interruptions on customers; and - would provide a consistent set of definitions that is likely to improve customer's understanding of reliability reporting.

-The distribution reliability measures contained in this draft report provide a menu of measures that can be applied by the AER, participating jurisdictions and others, as relevant for their particular application.
-As such, the measures proposed are flexible and non-binding.
+The distribution reliability measures contained in this report provide a menu of measures that can be applied by the AER, jurisdictions and others, as relevant for their particular application.
+Therefore, we recommend that these measures are widely adopted.